Nytra/ValveIndexVR-StoreChecker/README.md

 ---

-The script will check *only* for the products which are hard-coded in the `WANTED_ITEMS` list.
-These values are the list indices [0-4] which correspond to the desired hardware.
+The script will check *only* for the item id's which are hard-coded in the `WANTED_ITEMS` list.
+These values are the list indices [0-4], which correspond to the desired hardware.
 For example, an index of `1` corresponds to `'sku_partial_kit'` which is the HMD+Controller package.
-This feature is ignored when `--checkall` is used.
+This list is ignored when `--checkall` is used.

 Item Reference: